jisungahn10/jisungahn10.github.io/_projects/limms.md

     </div>
 </div>
 <div class="caption">
-    simulation caption
+    Figure 4: (Left to Right) Position Tracking, Driving Forwards, and Turning
 </div>

 I also implemented the controller on hardware.
 I placed the inertial measurement unit (IMU) on the center of LIMMS and communicated with the IMU through WiFi.
-Unfortunately, the communication with the IMU was unstable and had high latency.
+Unfortunately, the communication with the IMU was unstable and had high latency (Figure 5).
 The instability of the connection can be observed by the late actuation of the motors during changes in the pitch of LIMMS.
 The lack of latency can be observed in simulation by how the wheels can never reach the location below the center of mass of LIMMS in time, even with a high I gain in the balancing PID controller.
-I verified the effect of latency on balancing by running the simulation in both 90 Hz and 240 Hz.
-The simulation and hardware videos of low latency show similar behavior of how the wheels are increasingly late.
+I verified the effect of latency on balancing by running the simulation in both 90 Hz and 240 Hz (Figures 6 and 7).
+The simulation and hardware implemenations with low latency show similar behavior of how the wheels are increasingly late.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">